DanGould/code-bitcoin-csharp/README.md

 [Install .NET Core as documented here](https://www.microsoft.com/net/core#windowsvs2017).

-[Install VSCode](https://code.visualstudio.com/download), or use Visual Studio, or your favorite text editor
+[Install VSCode](https://code.visualstudio.com/download), or use Visual Studio, or your favorite text editor If you choose to use another editor, I highly recommned you use code completion or IDE features like [omnisharp for sublime](https://github.com/OmniSharp/omnisharp-sublime).
+Without it, it's going to be easy to make mistakes

 # Create a new project